WebPredict/react-interview-questions/README.md

 A: It's an experimental API that allows you to pass data down through a tree of components without having to use props.

+**What is React Fiber?**

+A: A rewrite under the covers of React to make it as responsive as possible, while maintaining backwards compatibility.

+**What are some new features in react 16?**

+A: fragments, error boundaries, portals, improved server-side rendering and reduced file size.

+**What does ReactDOM.hydrate do?**

+A: Hydrates a container whose contents were rendered by ReactDOMServer, and warns about differences between client + server side rendering.

+**What are some approaches to avoid "callback hell" when making server calls?**

+A: Use of generator functions, redux-saga, effects.

+**How would you write "Hello World" in React?**

+A: `ReactDOM.render(
+	<h1>Hello, world!</h1>,
+	document.getElementById('root')
+   );`

+**How does React prevent injection attacks?**

+A: React DOM escapes any values embedded in JSX before rendering them to help prevent cross site scripting attacks.

+**What is the "class" attribute name when used by a React component?**

+A: className

+**Can a React component modify its props?**

+A: No, or at least it's not supposed to.

+**Why is it not a good idea to modify a component's state directly, but rather call setState()?**

+A: There are some optimizations around the use of setState, for example multiple calls to setState may be batched / executed more efficiently.

+**How do you prevent the default behavior when handling an action from a React component?**

+A: You would call e.preventDefault() on the synthetic event passed into a component's callback.

+**What is one common way a component can effectively hide itself?**

+A: It can return null from its render method.

 ## Redux and Related Concepts

 **What are typical middleware choices for handling asynchronous calls in Redux?**

 A: Redux Thunk, Redux Promise, Redux Saga

 **What is the point of Redux?**